Technological University of Guadalajara attack: Perpetrator

-The attacker was identified as 20-year-old Gabriel Alejandro Galaviz (30 March 2003 – 5 August 2024).
-UTEG confirmed that he had no relationship with the institution.
-The Jalisco State Attorney General, Luis Joaquín Méndez Ruíz, preliminarily reported that the individual could be part of a virtual community dedicated to worshipping violent crimes, possibly inspiring him.
-Even so, authorities have not been able to clearly determine the motive behind the attacker's decision to attack that specific campus.
+The aggressor was identified as Gabriel Alejandro Galaviz González, aged 20.
+UTEG confirmed that he had no connection whatsoever with the institution.

+The then-state prosecutor of Jalisco, Luis Joaquín Méndez Ruíz, preliminarily reported that the detained individual was part of a virtual community dedicated to venerating violent crimes, which may have inspired him.
+However, authorities have not been able to clarify the reason why the aggressor chose that particular campus as the scene for an attack against its academic community.

-José Antonio Pérez Juárez, head of the Jalisco General Directorate of Prevention and Social Reintegration, mentioned that the individual had displayed alarming behavior since childhood, manifested in an early history of animal abuse.
-He also pointed out that there was a total disconnection with his parents, which led Gabriel to leave home years ago and to depend, since then, on the financial support of a brother to survive.
-He regretted that the warning signs had not been attended to in time.
+José Antonio Pérez Juárez, head of the General Directorate of Prevention and Social Reintegration of Jalisco, reported that Galaviz had exhibited concerning behavior since childhood, manifesting, for example, in an early history of animal cruelty.
+He also mentioned that the young man had a complete disconnection from his parents, which led him to leave the family home years earlier and, since then, to depend on the financial support of a brother, with whom he still maintained contact, to survive.

-Hours before committing the murders, Galaviz posted on his Facebook profile the phrase: "Today is the day," a phrase previously used by José Ángel Ramos Betts, perpetrator of the Colegio Cervantes shooting.
-Later on, he uploaded two photographs in which he displayed his arsenal and posed in front of the mirror in the bathroom of the motel room; the skull mask covered his face evoked that of Guilherme Taucci Monteiro, one of the two perpetrators of the Suzano massacre in Brazil, whom Galaviz had referenced in his profile.
+On the same day, hours before carrying out the murders, Galaviz wrote on his Facebook profile the caption: “Hoy es el día” (Today is the day), and then, in a subsequent act, displayed his arsenal of bladed weapons through photographs.
+The stylized bandana that partially covered his face resembled that of Guilherme Taucci Monteiro, one of the two perpetrators of the Suzano massacre, whom Galaviz had previously referenced on his profile.

 Aftermath

-During his legal process, his lawyer argued that he had committed the crimes while mentally disturbed, declaring him unaccountable.
-During his incarceration, he was isolated and protected due to the high profile of his crime.
+During his legal process, his lawyer had argued that the accused had committed the crimes while in mentally disturbed state, attempting to declare him not criminally responsible, but this motion was rejected by the control judge.
+During his imprisonment, he was isolated from the rest of the prison population with the main objective of addressing the high suicidal risk he presented, as well as to prevent possible attacks from other inmates.

-On August 5, 2024, Gabriel Alejandro's death was confirmed at the Civil Hospital of Guadalajara after jumping six meters from the second floor of the Puente Grande Metropolitan Prison.
-A hearing had been scheduled for September 14 of that year, the same day his pretrial detention was set to expire.
+At 19:55 hours on Monday, August 5, 2024, the death of Galaviz was confirmed at the Guadalajara Civil Hospital after suffering severe cranioencephalic trauma by jumping six meters from the second floor of the Puente Grande Metropolitan Prison.
+A hearing had been scheduled for September 14 of that year, but with the death of the accused, the criminal case was also dismissed.